200,000+

 Attend a Nationally Ranked Institution

-Webster is ranked among U.S. News & World Report’s “Best Colleges” for 2022 in categories that include “Best Colleges for Veterans” and “Best Value Schools” — allowing you to earn dual master’s degrees at tuition rates lower than many institutions.
+Webster is ranked in the top 25% among U.S. News & World Report’s annual “Best Colleges” in categories that include “Best Colleges for Veterans” and “Best Value Schools.”

 Offset Costs When You Qualify for Scholarships